-Know the common myths related to mutual fund investing
+Want to invest in mutual funds?
+Steer clear of these common myths

 The investment has to be for very long-term

 When someone suggests a mutual fund, the first question asked is whether it is “long-term " investment.
 The fact is it's good if you invest for a very long term, as you reap the benefits of compounding, but one who needs money sooner can also invest with a view of getting the better return than other asset classes.
-There are multiple schemes to choose from that suit different types of investors.
+There are many schemes with varying objectives and they serve varying needs of investors.

 The investment sum has to be big!!